froge159/beginner-projects-exercises/README.md

-all my beginner python exercises/projects
+some of my best beginner python exercises/projects

 Folders in main are projects and files are exercises.